GreyMage/KukriJS/readme.md

 ### Final Thoughts
 This was designed to be for my personal projects and I decided to put it here for others to use.
 Feel free to leave an issue or feature but I may very well ignore it.

+This project has zero dependancies, and will stay that way.
+Any and all features inside of Kukri will only require itself to work.

 I'm not going to bother keeping an updated function list right now, they are available in [https://github.com/GreyMage/KukriJS/blob/master/dist/KukriJS.js](https://github.com/GreyMage/KukriJS/blob/master/dist/KukriJS.js), and they are changing so much right now that its not worth the effort.